Automatically enroll iOS devices with Apple's Device Enrollment Program

 - prompt users to reset their expired passwords during enrollment

-These are not supported when authenticating with Apple Setup Assistant.
+These aren't supported when authenticating with Apple Setup Assistant.

-If you chose Yes for Authenticate with Company Portal instead of Apple Setup Assistant, you can use a Volume Purchase Program (VPP) token to automatically install the Company Portal on the device.
+If you chose Company Portal for Select where users must authenticate, you can use a VPP token to automatically install the Company Portal on the device.
 In this case, the user doesn't have to supply an Apple ID.
 To install the Company Portal with a VPP token, choose a token under Install Company Portal with VPP.
-You shouldn't configure a policy to require the app for users, Intune will automatically install the Company Portal on devices with this enrollment profile applied.
+Requires that the Company Portal has already been added to the VPP token.
+Don't configure a policy to require the app for users, Intune will automatically install the Company Portal on devices with this enrollment profile applied.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.

-If you chose No for Authenticate with Company Portal instead of Apple Setup Assistant, but you also want to use conditional access or deploy company apps on the devices, you must install the Company Portal on the devices.
+If you chose Setup Assistant for Select where users must authenticate, but you also want to use Conditional Access or deploy company apps on the devices, you must install the Company Portal on the devices.
 To do so, choose Yes for Install Company Portal.
 If you would like users to receive the Company Portal without having to authenticate into the app store, choose to Install Company Portal with VPP and select a VPP token.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app to deploy correctly.

-Choose Device Management Settings and choose if you want devices using this profile to be supervised.
+If you want devices using this profile to be supervised, choose Yes for Supervised.

 Supervised devices give you more management options and disabled Activation Lock by default.
 Microsoft recommends using DEP as the mechanism for enabling supervised mode, especially if you're deploying large numbers of iOS devices.